WebAssembly/spec/md-proto/WebAssembly.md

 For the duration of the execution of a function body, several data structures are created:
- - A *control-flow stack*, which holds [labels] for reference from branch instructions.
+ - A *control-flow stack*, with each entry containing
+    - a [label] for reference from branch instructions.
+    - a *limit* integer value, which is an index into the value stack indicating where to reset it to on a branch to that label.
  - A *value stack*, which carries values between instructions.
  - A *locals* array, a heterogeneous array of values containing an element for each type in the function's parameter list, followed by an element for each